 Launching an Equality Through Diversity and Inclusion Charter.

-Reviewing our HR Policies through a D&I lens, with changes being implemented across our policies, processes, recruitment procedures and role profiles.
+Reviewing our HR Policies and processes through a D&I lens, with changes being implemented across our policies, processes, recruitment procedures and role profiles.

 Conducting an accessibility review of our premises and customer processes.